-Tip: There are small stalls around the Devalaya selling handmade knick knack made of brass.
-If you are into this kind of things, this is a really good place to buy some little statues or wall decoration.
+Tip: There are small stalls around the Devalaya selling handmade knick knacks made of brass.
+If you are into this kind of thing, this is a really good place to buy some little statues or wall decorations.
 If you are going for larger pieces, there are many stores along the way between the two Viharas; this region is known for the production of brass ornaments.

 Making Friends on the Way